KaiHotz/React-PhoneNr-Input/README.md

   </tr>
 </table>

-###### In addition to the here listed Props you can pass all other properties that can be used on a normal Html input filed
+###### In addition to the here listed Props you can pass all other properties that can be used on a normal Html input field